MennaElhawagy/habit_tracker/user_stories.md

 _As a user, I want to add new habits on the details configuration page so that I can manage and update my habits as needed._
 **Acceptance Criteria:**
 1. “Add habit” opens a form with name and optional description/color.
-2. Required fields validated; errors are clear.
-3. On save, the new habit appears in the list.
+2. On save, the new habit appears in the list.
 **Priority:** High
 **Story Points:** 3
 **Notes:**